Bloopers©, Goofs, Mistakes

 The scoreboard depicts each digit separately in its own little window until the very last scene, in which the number 15 appears in one window.
 On second thought, it must be a different scoreboard, one that was removed for repairs, since it appears to be sitting on the floor.

 Twice, the numbers on the scoreboard spin horizontally to change instead of rotating vertically.
+And sometimes the digits spin but still end on the same number.

 The Haunted Showboat (Josie and the Pussycats)